Di889/Di889/README.md

 - 📱 My [Twitter](https://twitter.com/DiogenesPotrich)

 ***
-> "Success is not final; failure is not fatal: It is the courage to continue that counts." — Winston S. Churchill
+> "Success is not final, failure is not fatal: It is the courage to continue that counts." — Winston S. Churchill